 While this makes for quicker and deeper penetration, it is an additional surface to be ground independently of the primary edge.

-The drop point can look similar to the Tanto – and in some cases can be interchanged, the drop point has a curve from the primary length to the tip, whereas the Tanto generally has a straight edge.
+The drop point can look similar to the Tanto – and in some cases can be interchanged, the drop point blade has a curve from the primary length to the tip, whereas the Tanto generally has a straight edge.

-Also, the tip is usually lower than the spine, a gentle slope.
+Also, the tip is usually lower than the spine, with a gentle slope.
 These points are quite strong as well, without the additional edge to grind.

 Similar to the drop point, the clip point has a convex curve from the primary to the tip, and the point is lower than the spine.
 But unlike the drop, the spine to tip is angled or concave, and visually different.
 It looks “clipped” off.

-Able to pierce like a hot knife through butter, this design does tend to weaken the tip, due mainly to less blade mass.
-These are the traditional folding knife blade style.
+Able to pierce like a hot knife through butter, this blade design does tend to weaken the tip, due mainly to less blade mass.
+These are the traditional folding knife style.

-The spear point’s tip is more of a blade design; the tip is centered on the double-edged blade with a gentle slope, and both sides are sharpened.
+The spear point’s tip is more of a blade design.
+The tip is centered on the double-edged blade with a gentle slope, and both sides are sharpened.

 The points are rather weak, but they are suited for the delicate work of skinning – but nothing else.

 Technically, this isn’t really a point.
 Commonly found in folding knives, the sheepsfoot has a curved or tapered spine down to a straight cutting edge.